rogiller/fibonacci-api/README.md

 If you check the `FibonacciControllerTest` timing tests, you will see that it can do 10000+ Fibonacci computes in less than 100 milliseconds.

+### Artillery Load Testing

+If you install Artillery (`npm install -g artillery`), you can run some load tests from the repo root.

+ Run: `artillery run artillery-load-test.yml`